jrihon/thesis/chapters/00_chapter/00_section_01.typ

 //! -> endocyclic angles (v0, v1 ...)
 //!
 //The previous section gave us a brief overview into how important nucleic acid molecules are to all living organisms.
 Though we've discussed their biological potential, our invested interest is in the fundamental characterisation of DNA and RNA, and especially chemically modified variants thereof.
 Continuing into this chapter, we need to formalise the definitions we conventionally use when discussing nucleic acid molecules.
-Continuing into this chapter, we need to formalise the definitions we conventionally use when discussing nucleic acid molecules.
+//Continuing into this chapter, we need to formalise the definitions we conventionally use when discussing nucleic acid molecules.
 These become important to us later on because our vested interest is in the fundamental characterisation of these molecular building blocks, and especially variants thereof.
+//
 The native nucleic acids, DNA and RNA, are composed of three core moieties: the ribose ring (sugar), the nucleobase and a phosphate (linker) (@fig-iupacnames A.).
 The two chemistries differ only by an hydroxyl on the C2_'_ in RNA.
 The sugar moiety is the central part of the molecule, with the phosphate linking two subsequent nucleosides together, hence their combination being referred to as the backbone of the nucleic acid helix.
 Chaining multiple nucleotides together through phosphate linkage forms an oligonucleotide strand.
 A duplex is formed when two strands interact by their nucleobases to form a helical structure (@fig-iupacnames E.).